-Secure the pole by using 4 zip ties and space them about 10 squares apart.
-It will of course depend on what height and dimensions of wire you bought.
+Secure the pole using 4 zip ties and space them about 10 squares apart.
+It will depend on what height and dimensions of the wire you bought.

 Step 13: Add additional zip ties

-Reinforce the chicken wire by adding additional zip-ties in-between.
-The more zip ties you are using the more secure the moss pole will be.
-However, it is a tradeoff between how much material you want to invest into one single pole.
+Reinforce the chicken wire by adding additional zip-ties in between.
+The more zip ties you use, the more secure the moss pole will be.
+However, it is a tradeoff between how much material you want to invest into one pole.

-As I am always building multiple moss poles at a time I wasn’t going too crazy with the zip times.
-Although I have to admit that this is the most fun part for me personally.
+As I am always building multiple moss poles at a time, I wasn’t going too crazy with the zip times.
+However, I have to admit that this is the most fun part for me.

 Step 14: Cutting the tie(s)